Sacroiliac Joint Pain, Dysfunction and SI Joint Stretches

-Treatment and prevention tips for sacroiliac dysfunction and sacroiliac joint pain.
+Treatment and prevention tips plus stretching and strengthening exercises for sacroiliac dysfunction and sacroiliac joint pain.

 Anatomy of the Sacroiliac Joint

-The Sacroiliac joint is the connection of the lower part of the spine (the sacrum) and the pelvis (at the ilium.)
-The bones are held together by strong ligaments just like other joints.
-This is, generally considered, an immovable joint.
+The Sacroiliac joint is the connection of the lower part of the spine (the sacrum) and the pelvis (at the ilium).
+The bones are held together by strong ligaments just like other joints; however, this is generally considered an immovable joint.

-It is subjected to twisting forces when the hips are moved or the spine twists.
-It is also under compression forces when standing or walking, and extreme forces when landing during a jump.
+The sacroiliac joint is subjected to twisting forces when the hips are moved or the spine twists.
+It is also under compression forces when standing or walking, and extreme forces when landing during a jump or running.
 The hips are designed to absorb these forces of compression before they reach the spine.
 This joint is an integral part of this function.

 The ligaments may become inflamed causing pain.
 The bones may be subject to stresses during athletic activities and could fracture, either from repetitive stress or acute trauma.